microsoft/napajs/docs/api/memory.md

 }
 ```
 ## <a name="crtallocator"></a> Object `crtAllocator`
-It returns a C-runtime allocator from napa.dll.
+It returns a C-runtime allocator from Napa.js shared library.
 Its corresponding C++ part is `napa::memory::GetCrtAllocator()`.

 ## <a name="defaultallocator"></a> Object `defaultAllocator`
-It returns the default allocator from napa.dll.
+It returns the default allocator from Napa.js shared library.
 Its corresponding C++ part is `napa::memory::GetDefaultAllocator()`.

 Users can set default allocation/deallocation callback in `napa_allocator_set` API.

 ## <a name="memory-allocation-in-cpp-addon"></a> Memory allocation in C++ addon
 Memory allocation in C++ addon is tricky.
 A common pitfall is to allocate memory in one dll, but deallocate in another.
 This can cause issue if C-runtime in these 2 dlls are not compiled the same way.

 There are also advanced scenarios that user want to customize memory allocation.
-Napa provides APIs for customizing memory allocator as well.
+Napa.js provides APIs for customizing memory allocator as well.

 ### Recommended way of allocate memory.
 TBD